Robert-van-Engelen/Forth850/README.md

                     ex de,hl        ;  4(25); set new TOS to hl with pfa addr NEXT            ; 38    ; continue

-Executing a word defined as a variable takes 80 cycles (17 + 25 + 38 cycles).
+Executing a word defined as a variable takes 80 cycles (17 + 25 + 38 cycles),
+which includes the "next routine" overhead.

 ### Constants and values